 AMERICA WILL BE is a film project documenting how organizers across the country are building the Poor People’s Campaign: A National Call for Moral Revival to help us become the nation we’ve not yet been.
 The project emerged out of 15 years of media advocacy and organizing together with media makers across the United States.
 It is led by filmmaker Dara Kell, with the support of Adam Barnes and Charon Hribar of the Kairos Center.
 We see this as an open-ended project that we hope will continue to evolve as the conditions of poverty and climate change demand new, innovative forms of organizing.

-Visit the AMERICA WILL BE website to watch the first two episodes and listen to testimonies, read stories, and submit your own vision for the nation we are building together.
+Visit the AMERICA WILL BE website to watch the episodes and listen to testimonies, read stories, and submit your own vision for the nation we are building together.

 We think that right now is the time to get this story out into the world.
 It’s easy to feel overwhelmed by how big the problem of poverty is.
 But instead of feeling powerless, the struggles we’re documenting in AMERICA WILL BE show that when people unite across lines that too often divide us, real change is possible.